epfl-ada/ada-2021-project-frankezi/README.md

 The aim of this project would be to analyse the sentiment of quotes related to China thanks to an appropriate pre-trained model (*Empath tool, see in [additional datasets](#Proposed-additional-datasets) section*): ideally, we would be able to observe both the strength of the sentiment and the amount of polarised quotes within the dataset through time.
 In order to do it, we will:
 * To gain a better understanding of the source, quotes would be sorted by their most likely speaker, keeping only those of American nationality, and further sorted by their occupation.
-* In addtition, to have more data, We add to the quotes those without most likely speaker but that come from an american paper.
+* In addition, to have more data, We add to the quotes those without most likely speaker but that come from an american paper.
 * Show main evolutions of sinophobic sentiment throug graphs.
-* We use the tool Empath to analyse our quotes and range them in categories of sentiments.
+~~* We use the tool Empath to analyse our quotes and range them in categories of sentiments.~~ **Update for milestone 3:** No more! see [Proposed additional datasets](#Proposed-additional-datasets)
 * We oppose analysis about sinophobic sentiment in the USA and analysis about anti-sinophobic sentiment.

 ## Proposed timeline